RTEMS/rtems-docs/c-user/configuring_a_system.rst

     <ConfigurationSchedulersClustered>` is present, then it is used as the
     scheduler for up to 32 processors.

-    This scheduler algorithm is the default in SMP configurations and is only selected when :ref:`CONFIGURE_MAXIMUM_PROCESSORS
+    This scheduler algorithm is the default in SMP configurations if :ref:`CONFIGURE_MAXIMUM_PROCESSORS <CONFIGURE_MAXIMUM_PROCESSORS>` is
-    <CONFIGURE_MAXIMUM_PROCESSORS>` is greater than one.
+    greater than one.

 .. index:: CONFIGURE_SCHEDULER_NAME